jestjs/jest/docs/API.md

 An array of regexp pattern strings that are matched against all source file paths before preprocessing.
 If the test path matches any of the patterns, it will not be preprocessed.

-### `config.setupEnvScriptFile` [string]
+### `config.setupFiles` [array]
-(default: `undefined`)
+(default: `[]`)

-The path to a module that runs some code to configure or set up the testing environment before each test.
-Since every test runs in it's own environment, this script will be executed in the testing environment immediately before executing the test code itself.
+The paths to modules that run some code to configure or set up the testing environment before each test.
+Since every test runs in it's own environment, these scripts will be executed in the testing environment immediately before executing the test code itself.

 It's worth noting that this code will execute *before* [`config.setupTestFrameworkScriptFile`](#config-setuptestframeworkscriptfile-string).

 ### `config.setupTestFrameworkScriptFile` [string]
 (default: `undefined`)

 The path to a module that runs some code to configure or set up the testing framework before each test.
-Since [`config.setupEnvScriptFile`](#config-setupenvscriptfile-string) executes before the test framework is installed in the environment, this script file presents you the opportunity of running some code immediately after the test framework has been installed in the environment.
+Since [`config.setupFiles`](#config-setupfiles-array) executes before the test framework is installed in the environment, this script file presents you the opportunity of running some code immediately after the test framework has been installed in the environment.

 For example, Jest ships with several plug-ins to `jasmine` that work by monkey-patching the jasmine API.
 If you wanted to add even more jasmine plugins to the mix (or if you wanted some custom, project-wide matchers for example), you could do so in this module.